Perovskite photovoltaic characterization

 • Single-photon counting

-Papers describing perovskite research using our SuperK white light laser.
+Papers on perovskite research using our SuperK white light laser

 Typical examples are tiny single photonic components such as complex nano-waveguides, nano-apertures, and nano-resonators.
 Tight localization is of great practical importance, e.g. for high-resolution inspection, local modification of materials, high field concentration, intensity enhancement, increase of efficiency of nonlinear processes such as Raman scattering, and harmonic generation.